tarsoqueiroz/aboutBlockchain/Training/TLF Intro to HL Sovereign/README.md

 ![The Verifiable Credentials Model](./images/The_Verifiable_Credentials_Model.png)

+*The Verifiable Credentials Model*

 For identity, verifiable credentials are digital, cryptographically-protected data from authorities that you can use to prove you are you!
 With Indy, the data can be used by their holder to generate privacy-preserving cryptographic zero-knowledge proofs (ZKPs—we will talk about these shortly) that can be checked by a verifier.

 > **NOTE:** For the more technically inclined, credentials are JSON docs, constructed and cryptographically signed by an issuer and countersigned by the holder.

 ![A Holder Will Generate a Presentation that Will Be Checked By Verifier](./images/A_holder_will_generate_a_presentation_that_will_be_checked_by_a_verifier.png)

+*A Holder Will Generate a Presentation that Will Be Checked By Verifier*

 ### Verifiable Credentials (2)